Home » Koh Chang » Koh Chang Beaches

 Heading west, Klong Son is the first town after the ferries.
 It is a busy local island town, with a Chinese and a Buddhist temple and a local fishing community.

-It is also home to lots of the island’s practical requirements such as hardware stores, car repair shops and a cement works.
+It is also home to lots of the island’s practical requirements such as supermarkets, a hardware store, car repair shops and a cement works.

 Accommodation

 Blue Haven Bay (formerly Siam Royal View), the largest private development on the Koh Chang beaches, is based at the northern end.
-It comprises around 90 villas, condo block, 2 beach clubs, marina, 9 hole pitch and putt gold course, 2 boutique resorts and a small hotel – all set on an impressive long sweep of white sand in a lovely bay.
+It comprises around 90 villas, condo block, 2 beach clubs, yacht marina, 9 hole pitch and putt gold course, 3 boutique resorts (Little Sunshine, Peninsula, Shambala) and a small hotel (Marina Sands) – all set on an impressive long sweep of white sand in a lovely bay.

-The large Aiyapura Resort looks down on the same bay from the southern end and you’ll find other small guesthouses, motels (Riverside) and 1 star resorts around and about the temple, the entrance to Blue Haven or inland.
+The large Aiyapura Resort looks down on the same bay from the southern end and you’ll find other small guesthouses, motels (Riverside) and 1 star resorts around and about the temple, the entrance to Blue Haven or inland (A & Aung, Havana, Evergreen).

 Restaurants

 Restaurants tend to be roadside cheap Thai diners, with Tee Kitchen a favourite among the local villa owners.
-Look out too for the excellent Blues Blues Arts Cafe on the inland road – a real gem.
-For more of a western slant, head to Shambala and The Beach Club within Blue Haven Bay.
+Look out too for the excellent Blues Blues Arts Cafe on the inland road, Eddy and Thy Secret Garden Cafe on the way to the marina and for more of a western slant, head to Shambala within Blue Haven Bay itself.

 Other